Hiking the Stunning Vereda da Ponta de São Lourenço (PR8) in Madeira

 One of the nice parts of this specific hike is that (as mentioned right above) you can actually take bus 113 from Funchal directly to this parking lot.

-Which is really nice since not many of the hikes are accessible by public transport, at least not this easily.
+This is really nice since not many of the hikes are accessible by public transport, at least not this easily.

 Even though buses are usually never on time in Funchal, the 113 is one of the ones that is pretty much always on time!